What should I Pack for an Alaska Cruise?

 Binoculars: You won’t want to miss any whale, bird, or bear sightings — and there will be many.

-Waterproof Pouch: Carry your phone, money, and ID in a bag that will protect them from sudden downpours.
+Waterproof Pouch: Carry your phone, money, and ID in a bag to protect them from sudden downpours.

 Backpack: Bring a small bag to carry all of these essential items throughout the day.
 That way, your hands will be free to capture unforgettable memories.

-Wristwatch: It’s easy to lose track of time during those long days, when the sun doesn’t start to set until around 8 pm at the earliest.
-So unless you’ve always wanted to try your luck at real-life “Survivor,” Alaska-style, you’ll want to readily know the time to head back to the ship.
+Wristwatch: It’s easy to lose track of time during those long days when the sun doesn’t start to set until around 8 pm at the earliest.
+So unless you’ve always wanted to try your luck at real-life “Survivor,” Alaska-style, you’ll want to readily know when to head back to the ship.